Prevention and Positive Mental Health Contributes to Overall Wellness

 By Nancie A. Vito, MPH, CHES

-I like to think of mental health as being on a continuum.
-Just because we don’t feel depressed, for example, it doesn’t necessarily mean that we are mentally healthy.
+I like to think of mental health asa continuum.
+If we do not suffer from mental illness, for example, it doesn’t necessarily mean that we are mentally healthy.
 The goal is to flourish and to increase a sense of overall well-being.

-Poor mental health is a major cause of number of days out from work, poor productivity and concentration, and increased illness, just to name a few.
+Poor mental health is a major cause of number of days out from work, poor productivity and concentration, and increased illness.
 Stress and poor mental health can impair the body’s immune system and decrease the ability to heal.
-With repeated and chronic stressors, we’re more likely to develop illnesses and have a longer healing time.
-In fact, a huge portion of physical illness results from stress, poor mental health or deep-seeded feelings that have been “pushed down,” or not been dealt with or healed.
-For example, when we hold feelings in, they may manifest as an illness down the road.
+With repeated and chronic stressors, we’re more likely to develop illnesses and experience a longer healing time.
+In fact, a huge portion of physical illness results from stress or poor mental health.

-In 2003, the World Health Organization predicted that the “burden of disease” from poor mental health is expected to increase significantly over the next 20 years.
-I’m not sure if this is because of our culture’s fact-paced lifestyle, eating processed and chemical-filled foods, or because our culture waits to have fun.
+In 2003, the World Health Organization predicted that the “burden of disease” from poor mental health was expected to increase significantly over the next 20 years, and has since declared it a global crisis.

 1. Explore the root cause of your stress, particularly if you feel chronically stressed, so that you can take steps to address it.
-That way you don’t only cope / manage, but also prevent and reduce stress.
+That way you not only cope and manage, but also take steps to prevent and reduce overall stress.

-4. Ask for help as you are not alone.
+3. Ask for help.
 If you feel that you could use some support, reach out!
 Talk with a friend.
 Join a group.
-And should you feel depressed (feeling down more often than not and/or having loss of interest in things you normally enjoy), reach out to a professional, as they are there to help and serve you.
+Should you feel depressed (feeling down more often than not and/or having loss of interest in things you normally enjoy), contact a professional, as they are here to help and serve you.
 Licensed mental health professionals include medical doctors, psychotherapists, counselors, and more.
 Free online mental health screenings are available here.